daytonn/ninjs/README.md

 Installation
 ------------

-You will need Ruby (1.8.x or 1.9.x) and RubyGems installed on your system to install ninjs using RubyGems.
+You will need Ruby 1.9.2 + and RubyGems installed on your system to install ninjs using RubyGems.
 This is the easiest way of installing and recommended for most users.

 ```sh
 gem install ninjs